 Definition – Operational Risk Management or ORM is a tool that helps in determining potential operational risks and their impacts and helps in creating a step-by-step procedure or method to deal with the operational risks in any situation.

-Operational risks are part and parcel of work of every organization.
-Operational risks are the risks of loss due to system failure or human error, or there can be many things which can cause operational risks.
+Operational risks are part and parcel of the work of every organization.
+Operational risks are the risks of loss due to system failure or human error, or there can be many things that can cause operational risks.

 As the impacts of operational risks are severe, it becomes important to manage them.

 Operational Risk Management is not created during the development stage, but it is developed during operational use.

 It is a continuous process consisting of risk assessment, risk decision making, and implementation of risk control methods.
 With the help of this process, risks can be mitigated, accepted, or avoided completely.

 Three Levels of ORM

 The first and foremost step of operational risk management is to understand the nature of a business and to determine the all possible risks associated with it.
 For example, risks associated with the banking industry are far different from the risks associated with the hotel business.

 Learn the risk associated with your business and don’t waste your time worrying about the risks associated with other industries.
 There are three levels of Operational Risk Management (ORM) that you can undertake and can use as a method of Operational Risk Management.

 In-depth is a type of risk management which is useful to be used in an ideal world.
 As theoretically, it is known for providing maximum positive outcomes and minimizes the impacts of risks.
 However, the situations that take place in the real world are not ideal, and even the world in which our business exists is also not ideal.